-- The Commission continues to streamline operations, reduce costs and be extremely efficient with the limited resources we have to operate with. - Salaries & Benefit expense increased 18% from last year, 6% due to board approved salary increases and 12% mainly due to the increase in the actuarily determined OPEB liability calculated for 2020.
-As of June 30, 2020, WAC employed 7 full-time and 4 part-time employees.
-Benefits increased with a 2.5% increase in the Employer Retirement contribution and a \$23/month increase in FTE contribution rates for Health Care benefits. - Rep contract fees increased in 2020 with additional fees needed for Reps to administer the ATP grant program that began this season. - The decrease in Export promotions in 2020 was due to effects of COVID-19 restrictions in most markets resulting in country-wide lockdowns or postponement of promotional activities originally planned for this season.
-We were still able to meet our required industry match dollars required by both the MAP and ATP programs, but many activities were postponed until 2021 in hopes that COVID restrictions will be reduced. - The Commission remains a full dues paying member of US Apple Association and Northwest Horticulture Council, and helps support other various industry organizations.
+- The Commission continues to streamline operations, reduce costs and be extremely efficient with the limited resources we have to operate with. - Salaries & Benefit expense decreased 30% from last year, mainly due to the decrease in the actuarily determined OPEB liability calculated for 2021 as well as the huge swing in Pension liability this year that reduced administrative expenses and created a Pension asset on the Statement of Net Position.
+As of June 30, 2021, WAC employed 7 full-time employees.
+Our facility manager retired in as of this date and his position is not currently being replaced.
+We closed the Visitor Center indefinitely due to COVID and had to let our 3 part-time employees go. - Rep contract fees increased in 2021 with additional fees needed for our Rep in Canada to administer the ATP grant program focusing on Cosmic Crisp promotions that began this season. - The decrease in Export promotions in 2020 was due to effects of COVID-19 restrictions in most markets resulting in country-wide lockdowns or postponement of promotional activities originally planned for the season.
+In 2021, some markets were still heavily restricted in what activities could take place.
+We conducted less on the ground activities such as sampling or in-person training and funded more brand building activities such as consumer or digital media advertising.
+WAC was still able to meet our required industry match dollars required by both the MAP and ATP programs, but as COVID restrictions still linger in many markets, FAS has allowed us to roll over our unused grant funding to 2021-22. - The Commission remains a full dues paying member of US Apple Association and Northwest Horticulture Council, and helps support other various industry organizations.
 Dues for US Apple and NHC are calculated each year based on a 3-5 year average of Washington apple production.
-Dues for both organizations continue to increase as a result of higher year averages based on increased WA apple production. - Professional fees decreased in 2020 as Trademark expenses to register & maintain our Washington apple logos were not as high as in 2019 when we registered the Crispy Appleguy character in most of our international markets. - International travel remained high earlier in the season as Export Staff and Reps traveled more to implement programs related to our new ATP funding and to conduct international market visits evaluating WA apple promotional programs.
-However, travel dropped off altogether in March 2020 due to COVID-19 travel restrictions and for the safety of all WAC employees and contractors. - Depreciation expense has reduced due to the implementation of the revised capitalization policy for capital assets as explained in Note 4 in the Notes to the Financial Statements.

-- Facility costs to maintain the building, equipment and grounds have remained constant over the last few years.
-Due to the change in our Capital Asset policy, there will be increased facility costs expensed annually in the future. - The Washington Apple Commission Operating Expenses in 2020 exceed Operating Revenues by \$185,848 compared to \$263,084 in 2019.
+Dues for both organizations decreased this year as a result of lower WA Apple production averages and the credit issued by NHC to comply with their Reserve Fund Policy. - Professional fees increased in 2021 as more expenses were paid to address trademark violations in various countries and to maintain our WA apple logos in over 42 markets around the world. - International travel plummeted in 2020-21 due to continued COVID-19 travel restrictions and for the safety of all WAC employees and contractors.
+Actual in-person travel by Export Staff and Reps will continue to decrease as we are now able to effectively communicate and evaluate WA apple promotional programs virtually via frequent Zoom meetings. - Facility costs to maintain the building, equipment and grounds have remained constant over the last few years.
+Due to the change in our Capital Asset policy, there are more facility costs that are expensed during the year such as painting the exterior of the main building and conference room facilities. - The Washington Apple Commission Operating Revenues in 2021 exceed Operating Expenses by \$313,901 compared to Operating expenses exceeding revenues in 2020 by (\$185,848).